hackiftekhar/IQMediaPickerController/README.md

 IQAssetsPickerController
 -----------------------
-  IQAssetsPickerController can be used to pick images & videos from the iPhone photo gallery.
+  IQAssetsPickerController is used to pick multiple images & videos from the iPhone photo gallery.

 [![Photo Picker Picker](./MediaPickerController/Screenshots/PhotoVideoPicker.png)]

 IQAudioPickerController
 -----------------------
-  IQAudioPickerController can be used to pick audio files from the iPhone music library.
+  IQAudioPickerController is used to pick multiple audio files from the iPhone music library.

 [![Audio Picker](./MediaPickerController/Screenshots/AudioPicker.png)]